judka-uriel/uriel-book/uriel_en.md

 For example, if the permitted speed on a highway is 90 km/h (55 mph), then by the rules it is forbidden to drive both faster and slower.
 <!-- Even on a driving test, they will not pass the examinee
-if he drives slower than the permitted speed. -->
+if they drive slower than the permitted speed. -->

 Therefore, one who violates the commandments is analogous to a driver who breaks traffic laws and exceeds the speed limit.